 Panipat First Review Is Out!

 We're here with the first movie review of Panipat starring Arjun Kapoor, Kriti Sanon and Sanjay Dutt in the lead roles.
-Directed by Ashutosh Gowariker, the film is based on the third battle of Panipat which took place on the 14 of January in 1761 between the Marathas and the King of Afghanistan, Ahmad Shah Abdali.
+Directed by Ashutosh Gowariker, the film is based on the Third Battle of Panipat which took place on January 14, 1761, between the Marathas and the King of Afghanistan, Ahmad Shah Abdali.
 Arjun Kapoor plays the role of Sadashivrao Bhau, the nephew of Bajirao Peshwa whereas Kriti Sanon portrays the character of Sadashivrao Bhau's wife, Parvatibai.

 Have a look at the early reviews below..